Four-dimensional space: History

-In 1908, Hermann Minkowski presented a paper consolidating the role of time as the fourth dimension of spacetime, the basis for Einstein's theories of special and general relativity.
-But the geometry of spacetime, being non-Euclidean, is profoundly different from that explored by Schläfli and popularised by Hinton.
-The study of Minkowski space required new mathematics quite different from that of four-dimensional Euclidean space, and so developed along quite different lines.
+Hermann Minkowski's 1908 paper consolidating the role of time as the fourth dimension of spacetime provided the geometric basis for Einstein's theories of special and general relativity.
+The geometry of spacetime, being non-Euclidean, is profoundly different from that explored by Schläfli and popularised by Hinton.
+Hinton's ideas inspired a fantasy about a "Church of the Fourth Dimension" featured by Martin Gardner in his January 1962 "Mathematical Games column" in Scientific American.
+1967, The associative algebra of W R Hamilton was the source of the science of vector analysis in three dimensions as recounted by Michael J. Crowe in A History of Vector Analysis.
+The study of Minkowski space required Riemann's mathematics which is quite different from that of four-dimensional Euclidean space, and so developed along quite different lines.
 This separation was less clear in the popular imagination, with works of fiction and philosophy blurring the distinction, so in 1973 H. S. M. Coxeter felt compelled to write: